Cyber Security Alert Fatigue - Tips & Strategies | Redscan

 Cybercriminals are stealthy and persistent, using a range of advanced techniques to compromise their targets.
 The security systems designed to stop them must be capable of identifying early signs of attack and helping to prevent breaches.

-Threat detection technologies such as Security Information and Event Management (SIEM) and Intrusion Detection Systems (IDS) collect, manage and correlate data from a variety of sources to flag anomalous activity.
+Threat detection technologies such as Endpoint Detection and Response (EDR) and Security Information and Event Management (SIEM) collect, manage and correlate data from a variety of sources to flag anomalous activity.
 If they are not deployed and managed effectively, these systems have the potential to generate thousands of alerts every day.

 With such a broad range of attack vectors exploited by hackers, any unusual network behaviour could indicate a breach, so it is important to ensure any suspicious activity is identified and promptly escalated for human investigation.